California Residential Solar

 ✓ What We Do

-Leaner structure, lower prices, same quality panels
+Leaner structure, lower prices, same quality and warranty

 We work with a small, focused installation company — lower overhead means we can offer significantly better prices without sacrificing equipment quality or workmanship.
+Your warranty coverage is the same as you'd get with any major solar installer — because it comes from your financier, not your installer.

 ❌ Typical Solar Companies